Fauji Foundation

-Fauji Foundation (/ur/ FOW-jee-fown-DAY-shən; lit.
-'Soldier Foundation'), also known as Fauji Group, is a Pakistani conglomerate based in Rawalpindi.
+Fauji Foundation (lit.
+'Soldier Foundation'), also known as Fauji Group (/ur/ FOW-jee), is a Pakistani conglomerate based in Rawalpindi.
 It is active in fertilizer, cement, food, power generation, gas exploration, LPG marketing and distribution, financial services, security services and provides womb-to-tomb benefits to retired servicemen of Pakistan Armed Forces and their families.

-Fauji Foundation was set up in order to provide employment opportunities to Pakistani ex-military personnel and to generate funds for the welfare of widows, and families of martyrs.
+Fauji Foundation was originally set up as a charitable organization to provide employment opportunities to Pakistani ex-military personnel and to generate funds for the welfare of widows, and families of martyrs.
 It also undertakes welfare projects in education, medical, training, and rehabilitation for military personnel.

 History

 Fauji Foundation was established as a charitable trust in 1954 under the Charitable Endowments Act of 1889.
 It was established for the welfare of the Pakistan Armed Forces' three branches—Pakistan Navy, Pakistan Army, and Pakistan Air Force—and thus came under the management of the Ministry of Defence.
 The organization began with an initial paid-up capital of (Rs 18 million) which it received from British colonial administration for supporting the widows and families of World War II veterans.
 With the funds it established a textile mill, a cereals mill, and a sugar mill.

 In 1960, Fauji Foundation acquired a sugar mill from the Pakistan Industrial Development Corporation in Tando Muhammad Khan and later renamed it as Fauji Sugar Mills, Tando Muhammad Khan.
 It produced sugar under the brand "Crystal".
 It later also founded a sugarcane research station, named Nukerjee Research Farm.

 In 1972, Fauji Foundation acquired a sugar mill in Khoski, Sindh and later renamed it Fauji Sugar Mills, Khoski.
 It produced sugar under the brand "Shireen".
 In the same year, Fauji Foundation also acquired a sugar mill based in Sangla Hill from Modern Motors Limited and it produced sugar under the brand "Chandi".

 In 1974, Fauji Foundation inaugurated Foundation Gas Filling Plant in Rawalpindi.
 Later, in December 1974, Fauji Foundation inaugurated its third textile mill with equipment imported from China.

 In 1980, Fauji Foundation founded an auto workshop in Rawalpindi, named Fauji Autos.